Validated Numerical Approximation of Stable Manifolds for Parabolic Partial Differential Equations: Exponential Tracking

 \end{enumerate}

 \end{remark}

 \begin{remark}

-When inequality \eqref{eq:StayInsideBall} fails to be true, then we cannot be sure that all solutions to~\eqref{eq:ProjectedSystem} stay inside the ball $B_s(\rho)$ for all time.
-There are two common reasons for why this happens: first, the nonlinearity may be too large and solutions leave the ball never to return; second, solutions to \eqref{eq:ProjectedSystem} may temporarily leave the ball, reenter, and then converge to zero.
+When inequality \eqref{eq:StayInsideBall} fails to be true, we cannot be sure that all solutions of Equation~\eqref{eq:ProjectedSystem} stay inside the ball $B_s(\rho)$ for all time.
+There are two common reasons for why this happens: first, the nonlinearity may be too large and solutions leave the ball never to return; second, solutions to Equation \eqref{eq:ProjectedSystem} may temporarily leave the ball, reenter, and then converge to zero.

 If inequality \eqref{eq:StayInsideBall} fails to be true because of the first reason, then $\rho$ should be made smaller.
 If inequality \eqref{eq:StayInsideBall} fails to be true because of the second reason, it is often because $B_s(\rho)$ is too wide in one direction and too thin in another.
-If we suspect this to be the case, then, in order to better align the box with the flow, we iteratively select a new value of $\rho$ using the map $ \rho_j \mapsto \sup_{0 \leq t \leq T} \sum_{k} e^{\gamma_k t}G_{j,k}^n \rho_n $.
-In practice, this heuristic is often effective at finding a value of $\rho$ for which \eqref{eq:StayInsideBall} is satisfied.
+If we suspect this to be true, then to better align the box with the flow, we iteratively select a new value of $\rho$ using the map $ \rho_j \mapsto \sup_{0 \leq t \leq T} \sum_{k} e^{\gamma_k t}G_{j,k}^n \rho_n $.
+In practice, this heuristic is effective for finding a value of $\rho$ for which \eqref{eq:StayInsideBall} is satisfied.

 \end{remark}